 The slopeκ of a particular gear for the further calculation is the derived result of the calculation in paragraph 3.2.1. rounded to the first decimal place, but not higher than 5 dB(A)/1,000 min-1.

-In case of non-locked automatic transmission, if slopeκ < 0, the selected transmission setup is not valid.
-In that case the Lurban-assessment as specified in paragraph 4. shall be applied.
+In case of non-locked conditions, if Slopeκ < 0, the selected transmission setup is not valid.
+In that case the Lurban-Assessment as specified in paragraph 4. shall be applied.

 3.3.
 Calculation of the linear sound level increase expected for each measurement